minsilu/WildChat-MCP/README.md

 ## 📖 Project Overview

 This repository constitutes our final deliverable for CS 651.
-It addresses both key requirements of the project through a unified exploration of the **WildChat Dataset** (1.6M+ user-ChatGPT English interactions):
+It addresses both key requirements of the project through a unified exploration of the **WildChat Dataset** (1.4M+ unique user-ChatGPT English interactions):

 1.  **Data Science Insights (Addressing Point 2):** An introspective examination of the "Science of Human-AI Interaction," analyzing how users engage with LLMs, how topics evolve, and identifying behavioral archetypes.
 2.  **MCP Implementation (Addressing Point 3):** The implementation of a **Model Context Protocol (MCP) Server**, transforming our static data insights into a dynamic, queryable agent that allows LLMs to "explore" the dataset autonomously.